 If you want to reduce the cost of your postgraduate studies, you can apply for a scholarship.
 You can get a scholarship either directly from the university you attend or from other public or private organizations.

 The scholarships offered are usually aimed at financially disadvantaged students or students with outstanding performance at the undergraduate level and cover part of the tuition fees and, sometimes, the full cost of attendance.

-By applying to universities through Brive, you have the chance to get one of our scholarships.
+By applying to universities through Brive, you have a chance to get one of our scholarships.

-If you are a non-EU/EEA citizen and you want to stay in Sweden after completing your post-graduate studies, you can apply for a one-year post-study work permit to stay in Sweden and search for a job in your field.
-If, during this time, you find a job that meets certain criteria, you can apply for a work permit to continue working in Sweden.
+If you are a non-EU/EEA citizen and you want to stay in Spain after completing your post-graduate studies, you can apply for a residence permit or work visa to stay in the country to seek employment or work.

-However, if you are a citizen of a country in the EU/EEA, you do not need a residence permit to stay in Sweden after completing your post-graduate studies.
-As an EU/EEA citizen, you have the right to reside and work in Sweden without a permit.
+However, if you are a citizen of a country in the EU/EEA or Switzerland, you do not need a residence permit to stay in Spain after completing your post-graduate studies.
+As an EU/EEA or Swiss citizen, you have the right to reside and work in Spain without a permit.
 You can stay in the country for as long as you want, provided that you are looking for work or working.

 Once you have gathered the necessary qualifications and documents, you can apply to the graduate school of your choice.
 Each university follows a different application procedure, but there is also an alternative.

 By applying through Brive, you have access to personalized guidance throughout the process and can easily apply to the programs you like with just one click.
 You can also apply for one of our scholarships and reduce the cost of your studies.